 The poles are DAC NFL aluminum with 9.3 mm and 8.7 mm diameter.
 The fabric is as follows.
 The floor fabric is 40D 100% nylon, W/R, F/R, and the fly fabric is 30D 100% nylon ripstop, silicon PU.
 The waterproof rating is 2000 mm for the floor, and 1800 mm for the fly.

-The Mira II HL is a top quality item with DAC NFL poles and ripstop nylon used for the fly and the tent.
-It offers two doors and two vestibules with the inner area of 29 ft² (2.7 m²) and the total area 43 ft² (4 m²).
+The Mira II HL is a top-quality item with DAC NFL poles and ripstop nylon used for the fly and the tent.
+It offers two doors and two vestibules with an inner area of 29 ft² (2.7 m²) and a total area of 43 ft² (4 m²).
 This is a lot of space for a backpacking tent.

 The frame is semi-freestanding and you have three poles that you pass through the sleeves so there are no hub elements here.
 The tent comes with a 1500 mm waterproof rating and this is for both the fly and the floor.
 The weight is 3.3 lb (1.5 kg), quite remarkable in view of its two doors and vestibules.
 The inner area/weight ratio is 1.8 m²/kg and the total protected area/weight ratio is 2.7 m²/kg.
 Please follow the link for more details.

 14. Big Agnes Tiger Wall UL2 Backpacking Tent